 Now do the math; 5% on all the trades that we all place every day.

 Do you think 5% of millions of monthly trades are enough for them to live on?

-Now that you know how do brokers make money, let go of the idea that brokerage firms want your money… of course, if you don’t learn how to trade, someone’s going to keep it… the brokerage and trader who knew how to trade better than you! 😀
+Now that you know how do brokers make money, let go of the idea that the Broker wants your money… of course, if you don’t learn how to trade, someone’s going to keep it… the broker and trader who knew how to trade better than you! 😀